greenhat/ehrchain/README.md

 - [ ] attach files(transaction valid if all attached files are available locally);

 ### v 8.0
-- [ ] use hierarchical deterministic wallet for secondary key pair generation;
+- [ ] use hierarchical deterministic wallet for patient's secondary key pair generation;

 ### v 9.0
 - [ ] provider should be able to share their access to the patient's records with another provider;